 The pact will also result in ESPN3 stepping onto the out-of-market pitch, taking over streaming offering MLS Live and the pay-per-vi subscription package, MLS Direct Kick, which is currently offered by In Demand and satellite providers.

 Garber said was MLS willing to take a short-term PPV revenue hit for what the circuit believes will be wider exposure on ESPN3 and over-the-top providers like Google Play, iTunes, Apple TV and Roku.

 "We've already placed a big bet on the future with the World Cup and we believe this investment in MLS is an investment in, collectively, what we can do as a domestic league," said Fox Sports president and COO Eric Shanks.

-The new agreement, which ESPN president John Skipper hinted was coming a few weeks ago, maintains a soccer presence on the network as it hands off World Cup rights to Fox following this summer’s World Cup from Brazil.
-“We’re bullish on where this sport is going overall,” said Skipper.
+With the new agreement, the worlwide leader will maintains a soccer presence on the network as it hands off World Cup rights to Fox following this summer's World Cup from Brazil.
+"We're bullish on where this sport is going overall," said ESPN president John Skipper.

 There was a problem.
 Please refresh the page and try again.